pmrass/ImageTracker/README.md

 # ImageTracker
- Allows viewing, managing and tracking of lsm-files.
+ Allows viewing, managing and tracking of various image files.